Who is Bishop Michael Curry?

 But Bishop Curry appeared to realise he may have gone on speaking for too long, saying towards the end of the speech that he had better wrap up, as "we gotta get you all married!"

-Before the ceremony, the Most Reverend Justin Welby, who is officiating the ceremony in St George's Chapel, said he was thrilled the prince and Ms Markle had chosen Bishop Curry, describing him as a "brilliant pastor, stunning preacher".
+Before the ceremony, the Most Reverend Justin Welby, who officiated the ceremony in St George's Chapel, said he was thrilled the prince and Ms Markle had chosen Bishop Curry, describing him as a "brilliant pastor, stunning preacher".

 The speech - described by some as the "fire" speech for the large number of references made to it by the preacher - lit up social media.

-Former Labour Party leader Ed Miliband said the reverend could "make me a believer".
+Former Labour Party leader Ed Miliband said the bishop could "almost make me a believer".

 His Labour colleague David Lammy was also impressed.